Vashistht/vashistht.github.io/_posts/2024-05-20-visual-prompt-tuning.md

 ## Introduction

 This project, completed for the Introduction to Deep Learning course, focused on Visual Prompt Tuning (VPT) in Vision Transformers (ViT) <d-cite key="jia2022visualprompttuning"></d-cite>.
 We explored the effectiveness and applications of VPT through various experiments and ablation studies.
-Our team, consisting of [Your Name], Disha Hegde, and Henry Wong, delved into the intricacies of this emerging technique in computer vision.

 You can find a short summary of our project in this [video presentation](https://youtu.be/dUh8MXHKvNE?si=efeuhlRyoUFlVIlB).

 ## Key Concepts